0danteh/AI_Theory/README.md

 2) Learning how to apply said low-level information into real-world problems (you can also check my projects, constituited of detailed comments).
 3) Learning AI from beginner to advanced, building the necessary field-related knowledge on the go.

-N.B: The articles will be structured this way: Introductionary part (for Beginners and/or those who don't possess the requirements said below but still want to learn more about AI), A small more in-depth explanation (for those individuals who don't have all the requirements filled yet, but on an Intermediate level) and finally the rigorous explanation of the topic at-hand (here, it is expected a strong foundation in the requirements stated below, from the reader).
+**N.B**: The articles will be structured this way: Introductionary part (for Beginners and/or those who don't possess the requirements said below but still want to learn more about AI), A small more in-depth explanation (for those individuals who don't have all the requirements filled yet, but on an Intermediate level) and finally the rigorous explanation of the topic at-hand (here, it is expected a strong foundation in the requirements stated below, from the reader).

+# Requirements

+In order to get the best off of this educational repo, you'll need to possess certain requirements and skills beforehand:

+1) Math (if you have mastered the basics of Algebra, Linear Algebra and Calculus, that can be enough).
+2) Computer Science.

+If you don't have them, **DON'T WORRY**!
+I will provide educational repo on those matters as well.